Magnus Ditlev wins the T100 Miami

 This tactic allowed him to stay just below the limit of his capabilities, especially towards the end of the run, where he managed to overtake Brownlee and increase your pace.

-Second place went to the American Sam long, who demonstrated an impressive performance on both the bike and the run, securing his position on the podium with a strong comeback.
+Second place went to the American Sam long, who demonstrated an impressive performance both in bike as in the foot race, securing his position on the podium with a strong comeback.

-The competition began with a fast 2km swim segment, led by reigning 70.3 world champion Rico Bogen, closely followed by Ironman world champion Sam Laidlow and double Olympic champion Alistair Brownlee.
+The competition began with a fast 2km swim segment, led by the reigning 70.3 world champion Rico Bogen, closely followed by the XNUMX world champion Ironman, Sam Laidlow, and the double Olympic champion Alistair Brownlee.

 Once on the bike, Mathis Margier of France took the lead, with Brownlee as its only close competitor.